sxs-collaboration/spectre/docs/DevGuide/AutomaticVersioning.md

 # Automatic versioning {#dev_guide_automatic_versioning}

-Our automated tests tag and publish a release automatically on a monthly schedule.
+Our automated tests can tag and publish a release automatically when requested.
 The automation is implemented as a [GitHub Actions](https://docs.github.com/actions) workflow in the file `.github/workflows/Tests.yaml`.

-# Manually creating releases
+## Creating releases

-The GitHub workflow responsible for automatic versioning also allows creating a release manually.
+The GitHub workflow responsible for automated testing also allows creating a release when dispatched manually.
 To create a release, follow the instructions to manually run a workflow:

 - [Manually running a workflow on GitHub](https://docs.github.com/actions/managing-workflow-runs/manually-running-a-workflow)